 Glossary

 Since I use a number of Hebrew or Yiddish terms, and many of you are non-Hebrew speakers, I have decided that a glossary page may be of use to you.
-I try as much as possible to write the meaning of any Hebrew words in brackets or in what I call “marginalia”* so that you can see the English translation, but this glossary may be just as easy.
+I try as much as possible to write the meaning of any Hebrew words in brackets or with a balloon tool-tip* so that you can see the English translation, but this glossary may be just as easy.

-*Marginalia: I have “stolen” the idea from my first real blogging experience and blog-mentors zorkmidden and evariste of Discarded Lies.
-When you see a word with slight shading and a dotted underline, hover your mouse over it and a pop-up balloon will appear with an explanation of the word.
+*When you see a word with slight shading and a dotted underline, hover your mouse over it and a pop-up balloon will appear with an explanation of the word.
 Just like this.
-Hover your mouse over these words and watch the magic. :-)
+Hover your mouse over these words and watch the magic. 🙂

 This is not going to be in any order for the moment.
 I’ll try and order it in alphabetical order one of these days… I will also update it as necessary.